SOBotics/SOBotics.github.io/_posts/2019-01-22-providing-feedback-to-bots.md

 ---
 layout: post
-title: "Why and How do we provide feedback to the bots?"
+title: "Why and how do we provide feedback to our bots?"
 date: 2019-01-22 7:30:00 +0000
 comments: false
 ---

+In this blog post, we'll be going over the "how"s and "why"s of providing feedback to our various bots.

-### Why do we need to feedback to bots?
+### Why do we need to give feedback to our bots?

-We send feedback to the bots to let us know which all reports have already been handled.
-We also collect some statistics and improve the filters based on this feedback.
-Some of the bots are built on ML and hence they need feedback to improve.
+One of the reasons we send feedback to the bots is to help us keep track of which reports have already been handled.
+We also collect some statistics, and then we can improve the filters used in the bot based on this feedback.
+Some of the bots are also built using machine learning, and so they need this feedback to improve.

 The continuous improvement of the bots is one way to see how your feedback has affected the bot.
-We are also planning to start using SOPlotics to generate graphs and visualisations of this.
+We are also planning to start using [SOPlotics](https://github.com/SOBotics/SOPlotics) to generate graphs and visualisations of the data.

-The bots do log these data.
-Some bots, like Guttenberg, send the data to a dashboard, like CopyPastor, which stores the data on its behalf.
+The bots do log this data.
+Some bots, like Guttenberg, send the data to a dashboard like CopyPastor, which stores the data on its behalf.

-### What all bots  take feedback?
+### Which bots accept feedback?

  - Belisarius posts possible vandalized posts and takes `tp` or `fp` as feedback.
  - Guttenberg posts possible plagiarized answers and takes `k` or `f` (and `tp` or `fp`) as feedback.
 See [How to react to Guttenberg's reports?](https://github.com/SOBotics/Guttenberg/blob/master/feedback.md)